divakarrajput1/Pubmed-paper-fetcher/README.md

 Running Tests
 To test the program, run it with different queries and verify the output:

 poetry run get_papers_list "diabetes AND 2023" -f diabetes_papers.csv
 Debugging: Enable debug mode to see additional information:

 poetry run get_papers_list "cancer AND 2023" -d
-# Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.